Summary: Shepard burns.

 "Yeah, I was afraid you'd say that.
 They're not going to be easy to convince, you know."

 "Who is?"
-Shepard said, and leaned forward to butt her forehead against his.
+Shepard said, and leaned forward to bump her forehead against his.
 "At least we've got Wrex, he might be able to pull together some krogan merc squads for us.
 Hey, uh, not to change the subject from our impending demise, but Liara dropped off some data before she left."

 "Please tell me this doesn't have anything to do with archeology."